Dion Phaneuf: Junior

-Professional
+Professional (2005–2019)

 Calgary Flames (2005–2010)

 Phaneuf joined the Flames for the 2005–06 NHL season after signing his first professional contract in September 2005.
 He made his NHL debut on 5 October 2005, against the Minnesota Wild.
 Five nights later, he scored his first career goal and assist against the Colorado Avalanche.
 He was named the NHL's Rookie of the Month for November after leading all rookie defencemen with nine points and two game-winning goals.
 By January, Phaneuf was being named alongside Sidney Crosby and Alexander Ovechkin as a candidate for the NHL's top rookie.
 He finished the season with 20 goals, only the third player in NHL history after Brian Leetch and Barry Beck to score 20 as a rookie defenceman.
 His 20 goals also broke the Flames franchise record for goals by a rookie defenceman, surpassing Gary Suter's total of 18.
 Phaneuf was named a finalist for the Calder Memorial Trophy as top rookie, but lost to Ovechkin.

 A 50-point sophomore season earned Phaneuf his first NHL All-Star Game appearance in 2006–07.
 He participated in the hardest shot competition at the SuperSkills competition, losing to Zdeno Chára, and scored a goal and an assist in the game itself to help the Western Conference defeat the East 12–9.
 The Flames signed Phaneuf to a six-year, US$39 million contract extension midway through the 2007–08 season.
 He responded by posting a career-high 60 points, and was voted into the starting line-up by the fans for the 2008 All-Star Game.
 Phaneuf was named to the NHL first All-Star team following the season, and was a finalist for the James Norris Memorial Trophy as defenceman of the year, losing to the Detroit Red Wings' Nicklas Lidström.

 The 2008–09 season was a frustrating one for Phaneuf, as he recorded a career-low 11 goals and 47 points, and his poor plus-minus rating of –11 led fans to question his defensive commitment.
 His poor season and high salary also led to speculation that Phaneuf might be traded.
 Despite his struggles, Phaneuf averaged 26 minutes and 31 seconds of ice time per game, the fourth highest in the NHL.
 He missed the final game of the Flames' 2009 Stanley Cup playoff Western Quarter-final series against the Chicago Blackhawks with broken ribs, after battling a hip injury during the regular season.
 Flames management defended Phaneuf, claiming the injuries he battled affected his play.